AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 AISA is building a **Decision Intelligence Layer** that enables:

-1. **Structured Intake of Decision Scenarios**
+### 1. Structured Intake of Decision Scenarios
 Capture real-world questions such as:
 - “How should this project be funded?”
 - “How should contributors be rewarded?”
 - “How should coordination be structured?”

-2. **Multi-Agent Simulation (AICitySim)**
+### 2. Multi-Agent Simulation (AICitySim)
 Run simulations across synthetic populations (e.g. Hamlet-1: 100 agents), modelling:
 - behaviour
 - incentives
 - interactions
 - outcomes

-3. **Decision-Grade Outputs**
+### 3. Decision-Grade Outputs
 Generate structured insights:
 - likely outcomes across scenarios
 - key risks and failure modes
 - comparative analysis of different models

 ---

 ## Relevance to Conviction Markets

-The problems outlined in Conviction Markets - funding without equity, coordination without companies, trust without institutions - all require new forms of mechanism design.
+The problems outlined in Conviction Markets — funding without equity, coordination without companies, trust without institutions — all require new forms of mechanism design.

 These mechanisms are difficult to design in theory, and risky to deploy without testing.

 A Decision Intelligence Layer provides:

-- A way to **test funding models before capital is deployed**
+- a way to **test funding models before capital is deployed**
-- A way to **simulate coordination systems before teams form around them**
+- a way to **simulate coordination systems before teams form around them**
-- A way to **explore ownership and incentive structures under real conditions**
+- a way to **explore ownership and incentive structures under real conditions**
-- A way to **identify failure modes early**
+- a way to **identify failure modes early**

 Rather than replacing these systems, this layer enables them to be designed more safely and effectively.